boxwise/boxtribute/flask/README.md

 Some tests require a running MySQL server and are disabled unless during a CircleCI pipeline.
 Local testing is possible by

-    docker-compose up -d mysql  # only the first time CIRCLECI=1 MYSQL_PORT=32000 pytest
+    docker-compose up -d db  # only the first time CIRCLECI=1 MYSQL_PORT=32000 pytest

 If you persistently want these variables to be set for your environment, export them via the `.envrc` file.